Wneh/das-beer-picker/README.md

 ### Short info on work flow

-The project is separated into two parts, the web server(node.js) and the algorithm backend application(java).
+The project is separated into two parts, the web server(node.js) and the algorithm back-end application(java).
 The web server lets the users enter their preferences.
 These gets saved into the database.
 Thereafter the java application can be run and generate the result, which is saved into the database.
 The final step is to view the result on from the web server.

 ### Database